abhiramtilakiiit/lectures/BI/quiz.md

   of histones, transcription factors, nucleosomes etc.
 - Metagenome Analysis - To sequence different species of bacteria etc. for taxonomy and phylogeny.

+## Sequence comparision

+After sequencing a lot of genomes we have to be able to use this knowledge to find significance in similarity between pairs of these sequences.
+Another fundamental problem in cDNA sequencing it to find the function of a given new protein.
+There are other uses for sequence comparision

+- Identifying species of any given living cell
+- Phylogenic analysis of any given species
+- Genome comparision between different species to find matchin traits
+- Genome comparision between different individuals of same species to study phenotypes.
+- Genome comparision between different diseases or cancers cells to understand mutations.
+- Structure prediction for RNA.
+- Identifying overlapping regions of DNA which is widely used in sequencing
+- Identifying repeats; copies of the same domain

+### Methods of sequence comparision

+- Graphical - Dot plots
+- Sequence alignment - pairwise alignment, comparing two different residues to find the amount of distance between them.

+### Dot plots

+- Comparing different sequences - Regions of similarity and finding overlap regions.
+- Self-Comparision - Finding rearragements, internal repeats, finding self-complementary sequences so RNA folding can be predicted.

+It has the advantage that it just shows every matching combination leaving the identifier to pick the useful.

+To avoid random matches we often use a sliding window and compare for matches.
+This sliding window maybe shifting by 1 length or k length.
+We try to find the apt window size for this task, and even if the windows differ, we can introduce **stringency** which is the amount of difference to call it overlapping in plot.

+Uses:
+- If there are larger diagonal matches, that means more "conserved" regions.
+- Can be used to find domain homologies.
+- Find overlapping sequences
+- Internal repeats and dupilcations
+- Can be used to find insertions and deletions for shifted diagonals
+- To identify self complementary regions in RNA